|

 active in the dark agrees with our own experience.
 When we have

-the opportunity we will take a search party over to the castle,
+the opportunity we will bring a search party back to the castle,

 "